tardate/LittleArduinoProjects/BoldportClub/binco/README.md

 Interseting:

 * the "on" switch only affects the LEDs; the ICs remain powered by the battery at all times.
-I guess that is how they "remember" the last state!
+I suspect a sneaky trick to always "remember" the last state!
 * but R100 stops the 555 timer running while not "on" by pulling down the reset pin.

 ## Construction